lospringliu/gitrtc/README.md

 ## Credits: https://github.com/rtcTo/rtc2git

 ## Progress
-  - The tool is good for stream branching determine
+  - The tool is good for changeset history collection and stream branching determine
-  - The tool is good for verification after a component was migrated to git repository
   - The tool is good for the actual migration now

 ## Requirements